Skip to content

 • Try a hard refresh — token caching in a stale iframe is the single most common cause.

-• If the terminal shows a ttyd login prompt but rejects your session, rotate the password (above).
+• If the terminal shows a connection error or a ttyd login prompt, rotate the access token (above) and reload the page.

 • Still stuck?
 Email support@nacre.sh with your VM hostname and we'll check the event log.